gboehl/pydsge/README.rst

 The dependencies are listed in the setup.py file.
 Note that this package depends on the ``econsieve`` and ``grgrlib`` packages which both can be found on my github page (they will thus not be installed automatically via ``pip``\ , at least for now).

+There is some `very preliminary documentation <https://pydsge.readthedocs.io/en/latest/index.html>`_ out there.

 parser
 ------